wwrechard/pydlm/doc/source/pydlm_user_guide.rst

 The :class:`longSeason` class is a complement class for :class:`seasonality`.
 It allows constructing seasonality component that does not change every step.
-For example, the time unit is day, but client wants to add a monthly seasonality, then :class:`longSeason` is the correct choice.
+For example, the time unit is day, but user wants to add a monthly seasonality, then :class:`longSeason` is the correct choice.

   monthly = longSeason(period=12, stay=30, data=data, name='monthly', w=1e7)